astronomer/docs/learn/airflow-branch-operator.md

 :::

-## @task.short_circuit and ShortCircuitOperator
+## `@task.short_circuit` and ShortCircuitOperator

 Another option for implementing conditional logic in your DAGs is the `@task.short_circuit` decorator and [ShortCircuitOperator](https://registry.astronomer.io/providers/apache-airflow/modules/shortcircuitoperator).
 This operator takes a Python callable that returns `True` or `False` based on logic implemented for your use case.
-If `True` is returned, the DAG will continue, and if `False` is returned, all downstream tasks will be skipped.
+If `True` is returned, the DAG continues, and if `False` is returned, all downstream tasks are skipped.

-The `@task.short_circuit` and `ShortCircuitOperator` is best used in cases where you know that part of your DAG runs only occasionally.
+`@task.short_circuit` and `ShortCircuitOperator` are useful when you know that some tasks in your DAG should run only occasionally.
 For example, maybe your DAG runs daily, but some tasks should only run on Sundays.
 Or maybe your DAG orchestrates a machine learning model, and tasks that publish the model should only be run if a certain accuracy is reached after training.
 This type of logic can also be implemented with `@task.branch`, but that operator requires a task ID to be returned.
 Using the `@task.short_circuit` decorator or `ShortCircuitOperator` can be cleaner in cases where the conditional logic equates to "run or not" as opposed to "run this or that".

 The following DAG shows an example of how to implement the `@task.short_circuit` and `ShortCircuitOperator`: